Tourist traps are like bad knees – everyone over 50 has experienced them.

 Sun Valley is known as an upscale resort destination in Idaho, attracting celebrities and wealthy tourists year-round.
 The area features numerous boutique shops selling everything from designer clothing to local artisan goods.

-But here’s the deal… many visitors report feeling shocked by the extremely inflated prices at these establishments.
+Many visitors report feeling shocked by the extremely inflated prices at these establishments.
 What might cost a reasonable amount elsewhere suddenly carries a premium “resort tax” just because of the location.

 The food scene suffers from the same issue – mediocre meals often come with five-star price tags.
 Want me to save you some money?
 Consider visiting during off-peak seasons when some shops offer sales, or explore the surrounding natural beauty instead of the commercial district.